ageller/IDEAS_FSS-Vis/WebGL/threejs/SNdata/README.md

 1. Add a new item to the gui that controls the time.
 2. Only show supernovae that formed at a time prior to the gui time.

-Answers to these challenges are in the [src/js/answers](https://github.com/ageller/IDEAS_FSS-Vis/tree/master/WebGL/threejs/SNdata/src/js/answers) directory.
+Solutions to these challenges are in the [src/js/answers](https://github.com/ageller/IDEAS_FSS-Vis/tree/master/WebGL/threejs/SNdata/src/js/answers) directory.